 Dr. Alonso graduated with a Bachelor’s of Science degree from Barry University in 1978, with a Major in Biology, and a double Minor in Chemistry and Mathematics.
 She graduated from medical school, Universidad Autonoma de Ciudad Juarez in Mexico in 1984.
-Dr. Alonso serves on the faculty of Nova Southeastern University, Health Professions Division as Clinical Assistant Professor and remains very active in the Preventive Medicine/Public Health Residency Program at the Palm Beach County Health Department where she trains future healthcare leaders.
+In New York she served as Chief Resident in the three-year Family Practice Residency Program at St. Joseph Medical Center from 1985 – 1988.
+After returning home, she finished a second residency in Public Health and Preventive Medicine in 1992 at the Palm Beach County Health Department.
+Dr. Alonso serves on the faculty of Nova Southeastern University, University of Miami, Florida Atlantic University and Keiser Administration Advisory Board.
+She remains very active as the Director of the Sponsoring Institution in the Preventive Medicine/Public Health Residency Program at the Palm Beach County Health Department where she trains future public health leaders.

 Her favorite pastime is snorkeling or scuba diving off the Florida Keys and the Bahamas Islands with her sons, Gabriel and Alex.

-Mark has been actively engaged in the practice of investment management, family office, estate planning and public accounting for more than 25 years.
-Mark is a co-founder and the managing principal of Blue Ocen Capital, an investment management and multi-family office boutique with more than $450 million of client assets under management.
-Mark is alos a managing member of Elhilow, Smith and Company, a certified public accounting firm in West Palm Beach, Florida.
-Both companies provide investment management, family office and tax planning to individuals, their families and affiliated businesses.
+Mr. Elhilow has been actively engaged in the practice of investment management, family office, estate planning and public accounting for more than 27 years.
+Mr. Elhilow is a co-founder and the managing principal of Blue Ocean Capital, a wealth management and multi-family office boutique, overseeing $500 million of client assets under management.
+Blue Ocean Capital provides investment management and family office and tax planning to individuals, their families and affiliated businesses.

-Mark is a graduate of Florida State University and resides with his wife Susan of 25 years and their two children in West Palm Beach where his family has roots dating back nearly 100 years.
+Mr. Elhilow is a graduate of Florida State University and resides with his wife of 27 years, Susan, and their two children in West Palm Beach where his family has roots dating back nearly 100 years.

 Dr. Fishbane is a graduate of Pennsylvania State University and Jefferson Medical College in Philadelphia.
 Her pediatric training was completed at Johns Hopkins Hospital.
 She was a Robert Wood Johnson Clinical Scholar and obtained a masters in science from Johns Hopkins University’s School of Hygiene and Public Health.

 Dr. Fishbane was a co-founder of the nonprofit agency, Healthy Mothers/Healthy Babies Coalition of PBC and continues to serve on the board.
-She volunteers on the School Health Advisory Council providing guidance in addressing health policy and programs in schools.
-Her favorite past-time is traveling and keeping up with 3 daughters and 2 granddaughters.
+She volunteers as chair of the School Health Advisory Council, providing guidance in addressing health policy and programs in schools.
+Her favorite past-times are traveling and keeping up with 3 daughters and 2 granddaughters.

-Dr. Fishbane is a member of the Community Investment Committee.
+Dr. Fishbane is a member of Palm Health Foundation’s Community Investment Committee.

-Dr. Christine Koehn currently serves as the Executive Director for the Celia Lipton Farris and Victor W. Farris Foundation where she oversees regional and national grantmaking in the areas of education, health, and arts and culture.
+Dr. Christine Koehn currently serves as the Executive Director for Achieve Palm Beach County.
 Dr. Koehn has extensive experience in the grantmaking arena with nearly 20 years in primarily leadership roles, including the oversight of programmatic investment at the United Way of Palm Beach County and the Quantum Foundation as well as research and program evaluation for the Children’s Services Council of Palm Beach County.

 Dr. Koehn’s work has focused on issues related to health care access for the underserved, including oral and behavioral health; community health and well-being, including basic and emergency needs support; academic achievement; out-of-school programming; child abuse and neglect prevention and intervention; and arts and culture.